ericwbailey/enchilada/CONTRIBUTING.md

 Labels will be updated throughout the submission process to reflect the submission's overall status.
 For more information, please refer to [this article](https://medium.com/@dave_lunny/sane-github-labels-c5d2e6004b63#.fh462xzfj).

+### Templates
+This project uses templates for Issue and Pull Requests.
+Following the provided template helps the project maintainers have all the right details up front, which makes addressing feedback easier.

-## Submitting Bug Reports
+## Submitting Issues
-*A Bug Report is a demonstrable problem that is caused by the code in the repository.*
+*An Issue is a demonstrable problem that is caused by the code in the repository.*

 First, use the [GitHub Issue search](https://github.com/$$githubAuthor/$$githubTitle/issues) to check if the issue has already been reported—then, check if the issue has been fixed.
 Try to reproduce it using the latest [master branch](https://github.com/$$githubAuthor/$$githubTitle) in the repository.
 Next, isolate the problem—ideally [create a reduced test case](https://css-tricks.com/reduced-test-cases/) and a live example.

-A good Bug Report shouldn't leave others needing to chase you up for more information.
+A good Issue report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
 What browser(s) and OS versions experience the problem?
 What would you expect to be the outcome?
 Any guesses to a possible solution?
 All these details will help people to fix any potential bugs.

+## Pull and Feature Requests

-## Submitting Pull Requests
+### Submitting Pull Requests
 *A Pull Request is a collection of changes submitted with the intention of being incorporated into the project.*

 Good Pull Requests, patches, improvements, new features, etc. are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.